Superman – Brand Integration

 Warner Bros. declined to comment on the tie-ins.

-While several traditional advertisements during that time period may now be long forgotten memories, no fret, all the brands in “Man of Steel” will forever be viewable on-demand.
+While several traditional advertisements during that time period may now be long forgotten memories, no fret, all the brand integrations in “Man of Steel” will forever be viewable on-demand.